-Completed course assignments must be submitted by the end of the day (11:59 pm CDT) on the due date.
+Completed course assignments must be submitted by 10 pm CDT on the due date.
 Please note that the due date may or may not be a date that the class meets synchronously.
 Late assignments will not be accepted without proper verification of reasons.